majate/exjobb-mfa-root/README.md

 - [The form micro frontend](https://github.com/majate/exjobb-mfa-form)

 ## Installation
-1. Ensure that you have [Node](https://nodejs.org/en/) and npm installed on your system
+1. Ensure that you have [Node](https://nodejs.org/en/) and npm installed on your system.
     - The project was developed with the following versions, so try to use similar:
         - `Node v16.15.1`
         - `npm 8.12.1`
-2. Clone this repo
+2. Clone this repo.
 3. Go into the repo and execute:
 ```
 npm install